How To Start a Business as an Immigrant in the US

 1. Avoid double taxation

-Taxation can be complicated for immigrants, especially if they hold citizenship in another country.
+Taxation can be complicated for immigrants, especially if you hold citizenship in another country.
 It’s essential to understand what taxes you owe to what country to avoid double taxation.

 You’ll also want to check the laws of your home country to find out if you’re still required to file as a nonresident.